 Category 6 (Cat6) cables significantly improve upon Cat5e, making them a very popular choice for 150 ft runs.
 A Cat6 cable can support 1 Gigabit Ethernet (1 Gbps) up to its full 328-foot (100-meter) standard limit.
 More impressively, it can also support 10 Gigabit Ethernet (10 Gbps) over shorter distances, specifically up to 180 feet (55 meters), provided the cable quality is good and alien crosstalk is minimal.

-This makes a 150 ft Cat6 cable an excellent candidate for scenarios where you need robust performance, whether it’s for intensive online gaming, transferring large files, or running multiple high-bandwidth applications simultaneously.
+This makes a 150 ft Cat6 cable an excellent candidate for scenarios where you need robust performance, whether for intensive online gaming, transferring large files, or running multiple high-bandwidth applications simultaneously.
 Cat6 cables offer a higher bandwidth of up to 250 MHz (some variants even up to 550 MHz) and feature improved internal designs to reduce crosstalk and system noise.
 Typically, Cat6 cables use thicker 23 AWG copper conductors compared to Cat5e’s 24 AWG, which also makes them a better choice for Power over Ethernet (PoE) applications due to better heat dissipation.

 Considering Cat6a and Higher for Enhanced Performance